osg-htc/tutorial-dagman-intermediate/additional_examples/PostScript/README.md

 $ condor_submit_dag sum.dag
 ```

-Does the DAG finish successfully?
-Did DAGMan mark node `job1` as a success or failure?
+* Does the DAG finish successfully?
+* Did DAGMan mark node `job1` as a success or failure?

 As you think of incorporating `PRE` and `POST` scripts in your DAG workflow, remember that such
 scripts should not be intensive tasks.
 Limit the use of these scripts to simple checks or parsing.
-If the tasks are intensive, consider placing the code into the node `JOB` proper, or even
+If the tasks are intensive, consider placing the code into the node's `JOB` itself, or even
 insert a new node to handle the intensive task.

-For more information on the `POST` and other DAGMan `SCRIPT`s, see
+* For more information on the `POST` and other DAGMan `SCRIPT`s, see
 [DAGMAn Scripts Documentation](https://htcondor.readthedocs.io/en/latest/automated-workflows/dagman-scripts.html).
-For information on how DAGMan decides if a node is a success or failure, see
+* For information on how DAGMan decides if a node is a success or failure, see
 [DAGMan Node Success/Failure Documentation](https://htcondor.readthedocs.io/en/latest/automated-workflows/node-pass-or-fail.html).